joker-project/2025/index.md

 To encourage research in humor-aware information retrieval, JOKER 2024 introduced a new task aimed at retrieving short humorous texts from a document collection.

 The intended use case is to search for a joke on a specific topic.
 This can be useful for:
-- Humor researchers in the humanities,
+- Humor researchers in the humanities
-- Second-language learners as a learning aid,
+- Second-language learners as a learning aid
-- Professional comedians as a writing aid,
+- Professional comedians as a writing aid
-- Translators who need to adapt jokes for different cultures.
+- Translators who need to adapt jokes for different cultures

 ### 3.1 Task 1: Humor-aware Information Retrieval

 The goal of this task is to retrieve short humorous texts from a document collection based on a given query.
 The retrieved texts must meet two criteria: they should be relevant to the query and involve wordplay.
 A typical use case would be searching for a joke on a specific topic – for example, a query for "math" would aim to find math-related jokes, while a query for "Tom" would seek jokes about someone named Tom.